What Were the Early Duties and Dress of Elders/Pastors?

 Dress of Early leaders/Elders/Presbyters (sometimes called priests)

-It should be noted that early leaders/elders/priest did not have liturgical vestments as the Catholic/Orthodox priests and others now wear, as they did not exist before the fourth century.
+Early leaders/elders/priest did not have liturgical vestments as the Catholic/Orthodox priests and others now wear, as they did not exist before the fourth century.

 Notice that The Catholic Encyclopedia admits this: